Where to stay in Quebec City without a car: 6 Best areas

 Biking can be an excellent way to explore the city, especially during the summer months when the weather is pleasant.
 The city has a growing network of bike lanes and bike-sharing programs.

-Taxis and ride-sharing services like Uber are available in Québec City if you need to cover short distances or prefer a more convenient option.
+Uber are available in Québec City if you need to cover short distances or prefer a more convenient option.

 The Old Québec Funicular is a unique way to travel between the Upper Town (Haute-Ville) and the Lower Town (Basse-Ville), offering scenic views of the city and the St. Lawrence River.